-TeamViewer, whose RMM (remote monitoring and management) software is commonly used by MSPs, has confirmed that it was the victim of a cyberattack last week.
+TeamViewer, a remote control software provider, has confirmed that it was the victim of a cyberattack.

 The threat actor leveraged a compromised employee account to copy employee directory data, such as names, corporate contact information and encrypted employee passwords, for TeamViewer’s internal corporate IT environment.